TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

       runs will be set to 4fs otherwise to 2 fs
     * *Equilibrium Running Time* (Default 6ns) The total equilibrium time for the Bound and Unbound simulations
     * *Ligand Affinity Experimental File* (Default None) The experimental text file with the binding affinity in *kcal/mol* or *kJ/mol*.
       The syntax of this text file is strict.
       Each line entry must be in the syntax form:

         * *ligA* :math:`\Delta G` :math:`\Delta G_{error}` *units*

       where *ligA* is the molecule title name, :math:`\Delta G` the binding affinity value, :math:`\Delta G_{error}` the binding affinity valuer error and *units* in the syntax form of kcal/mol or kJ/mol.
 The :math:`\Delta G_{error}` is optional and if not provided will not be used.
-An example of this file for the Tyk2 receptor can be download here:
+      An example of this file for the Tyk2 receptor can be downloaded here:

-        * * :download:`Tyk2_exp_affinities.txt <files/Tyk2_exp_affinities.txt>`
+        * :download:`Tyk2_exp_affinities.txt <files/Tyk2_exp_affinities.txt>`

 Accessing and Understanding the Results
 ---------------------------------------